 And thus we are back where we started.
 Events are true but difficult to query.
 States are true but don’t always map directly to the events which created them.
 Events and states are different kinds of facts and most systems demand both.
 Buckets and pipes.
 Trucks and tubes.

 Event streaming is often said to be the digital equivalent of the human body’s central nervous system.
 What, then, is the brain?
 Who is answering our questions?
-Only an immutable database can fulfill this purpose.
+Only a database can fulfill this purpose.
 A cache forgets.

 A copy of this article can always be found at this permanent URL: https://docs.xtdb.com/concepts/trucks-tubes-truth/